dev-dominick/lets-connect-api/README.md

 ## Description

-This project is a backend for a social media api.
+This project is a backend app for a social media api.
+Within the app a user can create a profile, update a profile, add thoughts to their accounts, add friends, and add reactions to their friends thoughts.

 ## Table of Contents (Optional)